bixat/github_snitch/example/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Usage
+Before use this simple exam make sure you created .env file & add on it token, repo & owner